Before you think this is some sort of hype – hear me out. There is good science behind this…

 Please Suspend Judgment for a Moment and Try This:

-- Every time you close the restroom door you pause for a second and recite the note names of the A string ascending using sharps where needed.
+- After you close the restroom door you pause for a second and recite the note names of the A string ascending using sharps where needed.
 Then flats descending.

 - After you get up from dinner you plug in your bass and play one permutation or permutation variation up the A string.

-- Every time you are alone in your car and pause at a red light or in traffic*, imagine playing through the roots of the cycle of falling fifths keeping the notes on the E and A strings only.
+- Every time you are alone in your car and after you stop at a red light or in traffic*, imagine playing through the roots of the cycle of falling fifths keeping the notes on the E and A strings only.

 As for the bass specific part of the recipe